Ford SYNC album art

-Once you start bliss and visit the Albums page (the default page), click the settings cog at the top-right of the page.
+Now start bliss.
+Once you have started, visit the Albums page (the default page), click the settings cog at the top-right of the page.

 First, enter the location of your music library.
 This depends on how you move music to your Ford.
 If you store it on your computer, or a NAS, for later transfer to your USB device, enter the path here ( in the case of a NAS, the UNC path or mapped/mounted location can be used).
 If you store it directly on the USB device you plug into your Ford, you can still choose the mapped or mounted location, e.g.